magyarmelinda/random-colour/README.md

 # Random Colour Generator
-A page that generates random colors using DOM Events.
+A page that generates random colours using DOM Events.